Kate-Thomas/BL_Cotton_MS_Tiberius_C_VI/README.md

 	manifest="https://bl.digirati.io/iiif/ark:/81055/vdc_100060431849.0x000001">

+1.4: <i>Image shown: Vatican City, Bibliotheca Apostolica Vaticana MS Reg. lat.
+12, f.
+179r</i><br>
-1.4: Omnipotens sempiterne deus, rex regum: a longer version of this prayer appears in the Bury Psalter (Vatican City, Bibliotheca Apostolica Vaticana MS Reg. lat.
-12, beginning at f.
-179r), from which the image shown is taken.
+Omnipotens sempiterne deus, rex regum: a longer version of this prayer appears in the <a href="https://digi.vatlib.it/view/MSS_Reg.lat.12/0001", target="_blank">Bury Psalter</a>, from which this image is taken.
 A copy in Latin and Old English can be found in the Galba Prayerbook (London, British Library Cotton MS Galba A XIV).  <!--Get this manifest to work!!--><br>
-<param ve-image seq="0369"
+<param ve-image seq="369"
        manifest="https://digi.vatlib.it/iiif/MSS_Reg.lat.12/manifest.json">